Rajesh-medipally/Appium-Project/README.md

 - click on start server button.
 Step 2:
-- Connect your mobile device to the system,
+- Connect your mobile device to the system,  (dont forget Switch on developer mode with USB debugging ON)
 - If you dont have virtual mobile options in your system
 - install [Air Droid] (https://www.airdroid.com/de/download/airdroid-personal/) for Desktop as well as mobile and complete the login process also make sure devices connected.